 Reasons for Ramsar Designation: The area has high levels of waterfowl use during spring and fall migration periods and is critical habitat for thousands of geese and shorebirds.
 It is an excellent example of a coastal barrier beach and lagoon wetland ecosystem.

-Status of Management Plan: The Government of New Brunswick is developing a management plan for this Ramsar site.
+Status of Management Plan: The Government of New Brunswick has drafted a preliminary management plan for the region which encompasses the Ramsar site.
+However, no specific plan for the site has been developed.